re-rxjs/react-rxjs.org/docs/api/core/bind.md

    will yield the latest update from the Observable returned from the factory function.
    If the Observable doesn't synchronously emit a value, it will return the `defaultValue` if provided, otherwise it will leverage React Suspense while it's waiting for the first value.
+It's equivalent to `useStateObservable` of the resulting StateObservable.

-2. The factory function that returns the shared Observable that the hook uses for the specific arguments.
+2. The factory function that returns the `StateObservable` that the hook uses for the specific arguments.
 It can be used for composing other streams that depend on it.

 ### Example